ophwug/docs/README.md

 * `openpilot` still engages
 * You still hear sounds from the speaker
+* Fans are moving/audible
+* LEDs on the device are blinking (e.g., red then blue on boot)
 * The screen does not turn on
 * purple splotches on the screen
 * Screen burn-in